Living With an Invisible Disability: What We All Need to Know

 Not disabled but want to educate yourself?

-Language is important when talking about people with disabilities, because disability represents a form of diversity, similar to gender, race and ethnicity.
+Language is important when talking about people with disabilities.
 The American Psychological Association has published useful guidelines to follow when choosing words for talking about disability.

 Familiarize yourself with the terms disabled communities use when referring to their conditions or the conditions of others, and avoid being condescending or sentimental.
-To find out more, watch the Things People Living With Disabilities Wish You Knew.
+To find out more, watch the Things People Living With Disabilities Wish You Knew and read Life Effects writer Laura McKee on 10 Disability Terms I Hate.

 Thought to take away